danmux/floe/README.md

 ### Flow Config

+**A note on the workspace var**
+Many field values will expand to include the workspace.
+Any `{{ws}}` will be replaced by the absolute workspace path.
+Task fields that start `./` (and are not `./...`) will also be replaced by the absolute workspace path, as will any value `.` on its own.

 A flow has the following top level config items:

 * `id` - string - url friendly ID - computed from the name if not given explicitly.
 * `ver`- int    - Flow version, together with an ID form a global compound unique key.
 * `name` - string - human friendly name for the flow - will show up in web interface.
 * `reuse-space`	- bool - If true then will use the single workspace and will mutex with other instances of this Flow on the same host.
-* `host-tags` - []string - Tags that must match the tags on the host, useful for assigning specific flows to specific hosts.
+* `host-tags` - ([]string) - Tags that must match the tags on the host, useful for assigning specific flows to specific hosts.
-* `resource-tags` - []string - Tags that represent a set of shared resources that should not be accessed by two or more runs.
+* `resource-tags` - ([]string) - Tags that represent a set of shared resources that should not be accessed by two or more runs.
 So if any flow has an active run on a host then no other flow can launch a run if the flow has any tags matching the one running.
+* `env`     - ([]string) - In the form of key=value environment variable to be set in the context of the command being executed, can include `{{ws}}` to expand to full absolute path - `.` at the start will be treated like `{{ws}}`.

 * `flow-file` - string - the reference to a file that can be loaded as the pending run is generated, this file will override the config of the floe - so can be used like a jenkinsfile, three types of reference can be used...
     * `file` - load it from the local file system. e.g. `floes/floe.yaml`
     * `git` - do the shallowest clone of the repo specified and grab the content e.g. `git@github.com:floeit/floe.git/build/FLOE.yaml` in this case if the opts contain a ref then the ref (git ref - e.g. tag, branch etc.) will be used